AlexisPorter90/hello_world/README.md

 # hello_world
-just doing this one for the class credit

 Hello World!
 I'm Alexis, a student at Ivy Tech and I'm interested in Java, SQL, Python, and Lua.